 The rolling three year retention rate gap between HU students and A/C students is smaller now than it has been at any of the last five reporting cycles (Figure B).
-The annual retention rate for HU students continues an upward trend, and has slightly surpassed the retention rate for A/C students in the last year (Figure C).
+The annual retention rate for HU students has declined by 3-points while the annual retention rate for A/C students has increased more than 3-points (Figure C).

-Figure B: The rolling three year retention rate has increased 4-points for HU students and 3.6-points for A/C students.
-This has resulted in a decreased retention rate gap between the two populations.
+Figure B: The rolling three year retention rate has increased slightly more than 1-point for HU students and less than 1-point for A/C students.
+This has resulted in a slight decrease of the equity gap between the two populations.
 Percentage point differences in red font indicate the gap has widened from the prior measurement, while black font indicates the gap has narrowed or maintained.